MischaMoon/PhotoGalleryMobile/README.md

   npm install
 ```

-Then install this plugin ionic-img-viewer (plugin can display image in full screen with the ability to zoom)
+Then install this plugin ionic-img-viewer (it can display image in full screen with the ability to zoom)
 ```sh
   npm i ionic-img-viewer
 ```